Until European travel becomes fully open to Americans, here's a reminder of the fun that awaits us in Europe.

 The tor has a biblical connection as well: For centuries, pilgrims came to Glastonbury on a quest for the legendary Holy Grail.
-According to Christian tradition, Joseph of Arimathea, a wealthy follower of Jesus who buried Christ's body, was a tin trader.
-Since Britain was indeed already well known then as a place where tin could be mined, it's entirely possible that Joseph could have sat right on this hill — with the chalice that Jesus drank from at the Last Supper — in his satchel.
+According to Christian tradition, Joseph of Arimathea, Jesus' wealthy uncle and the one who buried Christ's body, was a lead and tin trader.
+Since Britain was indeed already well known then as a place where those elements could be mined, it's entirely possible that Joseph could have sat right on this hill — with the chalice that Jesus drank from at the Last Supper — in his satchel.
 According to legend, the Holy Grail lies at the bottom of Chalice Well, a natural spring near the base of the hill, now surrounded by a meditative garden.

-Next to Chalice Well, England's first church was built right next to Chalice Well.
+England's first Christian sanctuary was built right next to Chalice Well.
 Eventually, a great abbey rose on the site.
 Mix the scant ruins of England's oldest church with the mystique of King Arthur and Holy Grail, add the hard work of a busy monastery, and, by the 12th century, Glastonbury was the leading Christian pilgrimage site in all of Britain.

 At its peak, Glastonbury Abbey was England's most powerful and wealthy, part of a network of monasteries that by the year 1500 owned a quarter of all English land, and had four times the income of the king.